Nasfame/decenter.ai/README.md

 ## Contributing

 We welcome contributions from the open-source community.
-If you would like to contribute to GamerHub, please follow these steps:
+If you would like to contribute to DeCenter AI, please follow these steps:

 1. Fork the repository and create a new branch.
 2. Make your changes and commit them.